Borough Park, Brooklyn: "Baby Boom Capital" nickname

-In the 2000 United States Census, it was reported that an estimated 76,600 Jews lived in Borough Park.
+In the 2000 United States census, it was reported that an estimated 76,600 Jews lived in Borough Park.
 Since that time, Borough Park has grown significantly, and was given the title of "baby boom capital" of New York City by the New York Post because of the high birth rate.
 The population in 2011 was 140,000.
 The neighborhood recorded 4,523 births in 2004, the highest in the city.
 The closest Brooklyn neighborhood in terms of population growth was Williamsburg, home to many Satmar Hasidim, which reported 3,839 births.
 Borough Park's birth rate, 24.4 per 1,000 residents, has translated into growth in the neighborhood.

 Many of these births occur at Maimonides Medical Center, a hospital in the Borough Park area.
-The Maimonides Infants & Children's Hospital of Brooklyn is fully accredited as a "children’s hospital within a hospital", one of three such facilities in New York City.
+The Maimonides Infants & Children's Hospital of Brooklyn is fully accredited as a "children's hospital within a hospital", one of three such facilities in New York City.
 Here, at The Stella and Joseph Payson Birthing Center, Maimonides handles more births than any other hospital in New York State.

 The size of many Hasidic families often requires larger homes, and this has fueled construction and renovation projects across the neighborhood.
 The majority of these projects involve larger bedrooms and kitchens.
 A 1998 article in The New York Times stated that, "Since 1990, the Building Department has issued more permits for private construction projects — new homes and additions — in the Borough Park area than in any other residential neighborhood in Brooklyn."
 These construction projects were aided with a new law passed in 1992, which established Borough Park as a special zoning district where residents could build on 65% of their lot, thus reducing the size of setbacks and backyards.

 Business development

 Thirteenth Avenue, a commercial strip roughly one mile in length from 39th to 55th Streets, features storefronts supplying Jewish households.
 Many Hasidic Jews shop at these stores, coming from all parts of the city, other states, and even other countries to buy kosher items.
-Businesses have benefited from the growing Jewish population, the increasing density of the neighborhood, and the use of entrepreneurial spirit on the Internet.
+Businesses have benefited from the growing Jewish population, the increasing density of the neighborhood, and the use of the Internet.

 The community receives many visitors, especially among Israeli expatriates and tourists.
 The Park House Hotel between 12th and 13th Avenues on 48th Street, the first kosher hotel in Borough Park, was established in 1987.
 In 1999, a kosher hotel called "The Avenue Plaza Hotel" opened on 13th Avenue, becoming the first new hotel to appear in the neighborhood in more than a decade.
 These hotels along with many area merchants specifically accommodate the needs of visiting Hasidic tourists.